sharmaeklavya2/blog-source/content/posts/juggling-theory.md

-I used GIF animations above to explain to you what cascade, shower and fountain mean, but we are interested in a way of representing juggling patterns that is much smaller (just a few characters long), reveals the 'structure' of the pattern and can be read and analyzed by machines.
+I used GIF animations above to explain to you what cascade, shower and fountain mean, but we are interested in a way of representing juggling patterns that is much smaller (just a few characters long), reveals the *structure* of the pattern and can be read and analyzed by machines.
 In 1981, Paul Klimek invented a way of representing juggling patterns as a sequence of integers.
-His notation is called 'siteswap'.
+His notation is called *siteswap*.

 An amazing by-product of having such a notation is the ability to automate the process of inventing new patterns